Section 3: Residential Living

 DAMAGE TO PROPERTY/DAMAGE BILLING

 The resident is individually responsible for any damage to the residence hall room/apartment or University-owned furniture beyond reasonable wear and tear.
 Damage that results from excess negligence or intentional act may also result in disciplinary action.
-All residents are equally responsible for damage to common areas in the residence halls in the event that the individual(s) directly responsible is not identified.
 The resident may not make material alterations or additions to the apartment, residence hall or University-owned furniture.
 This prohibition includes, but is not limited to, the use of nails, screws, bolts, or permanent adhesives.
 Removable or double-sided tapes or adhesives may be used and will not damage walls.

 DAMAGE TO COMMON SPACE WITHIN THE RESIDENCE HALLS